 A Brand is not a Logo and Tagline

 In my experience, economic development professionals, elected officials and many business leaders often define a brand as a logo and tag line.
 This misperception is highly problematic because the results of a community branding effort focused on creating a new logo and tag line is not sufficient to deliver what is really expected – capital/resident attraction, expansion and retention that leads to prosperity.
 The result is highly predictable.
-Money is spent with Creative Agencies, for new letterhead, envelopes and signage carrying the new logo and tag line.
+Money is spent with Creative Agencies, for new letterhead, envelopes and Digital Signage for Corporate Communications carrying the new logo and tag line.
 Everybody is excited and waits for improved results.
 But, there ends up being no change in community’s economic fundamentals despite the money spent.
 Then somebody on the Leadership team reads an article that claims the principles of product and corporate branding cannot be applied to branding places.
 The article rationalizes the failure and everybody involved vows never to waste money on branding again.